Surbhirikhari/zomato-powerbi-dashboard/README.md

 This is a personal learning project aimed at improving Power BI skills.
 It focuses on layout design, interactive visuals, and real-world dashboard scenarios (even though the data is fictional).

-Feel free to fork, explore, or give feedback!
+Feel free to give feedback!